vikasmalik22/CarND-Vehicle-Detection/README.md

 ![find_carsfinal](https://github.com/vikasmalik22/CarND-Vehicle-Detection/blob/master/output_images/find_cars_final.png)

 Next, I used the technique mentioned in chapter 37 on how to remove false positives from multiple detections.
 A true positive is usually consist of many positive detections, whereas false positives are typically accompanied by only one or two detections. a combined heatmap and threshold is used to differentiate between the two.
 The add_heat function simply adds +1 for all pixels within windows where a positive detection is reported by the classifier.
 Areas enclosed by more overlapping rectangles are assigned higher levels of heat.
+The code for this is present in code **cell 27** under section titled *"Apply Heatmap"*.
+The code in **cell 26** is used only for visualization purpose but the one in code cell 27 is used in the pipeline.

-The following image is the resulting heatmap from the detections in the image above:
+The following image is the resulting heatmap from the detections in the image above using **code cell 26**:

 ![apply_heat](https://github.com/vikasmalik22/CarND-Vehicle-Detection/blob/master/output_images/apply_heat.PNG)

 A threshold is applied to the heatmap using value of 1, setting all pixels that don't exceed the threshold to zero.
+The code for this is present in **code cell 29** under section titled *"Apply Threshold Value for Heat"*.
 The result is shown below in the image.

 ![heat_threshold](https://github.com/vikasmalik22/CarND-Vehicle-Detection/blob/master/output_images/heat_threshold.PNG)

-The scipy.ndimage.measurements.label() function collects spatially contiguous areas of the heatmap and assigns each a label:
+The scipy.ndimage.measurements.label() function collects spatially contiguous areas of the heatmap and assigns each a label.

 ![heat_threshold](https://github.com/vikasmalik22/CarND-Vehicle-Detection/blob/master/output_images/labels.PNG)

-And the final detection area we take labels image and put bounding boxes around the labeled regions.:
+And the final detection area we take labels image and put bounding boxes around the labeled regions.
+The code for this cell is contained in **code cell 32** under section titled *"Draw Bounding Boxes for Lables"*.

 ![heat_threshold](https://github.com/vikasmalik22/CarND-Vehicle-Detection/blob/master/output_images/final_box.PNG)